 Can I qualify for life insurance if I’ve been diagnosed with Heart Palpitations?

-Yes, individuals who have been diagnosed with a Heart Palpitation can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a no exam life insurance policy at a Preferred Plus rate!
+Yes, individuals who have been diagnosed with Heart palpitations can and often will qualify for a traditional term or whole life insurance policy.
+Many may even be eligible for a no-exam life insurance policy at a Preferred Plus rate!
+The problem is that even though the medical community and life insurance industry consider most heart palpitations harmless in some cases, they may be symptoms of a more significant underlying pre-existing medical condition that could be quite serious.

 Why do life insurance companies care if I’ve been diagnosed with Heart Palpitations?